 Within our retail sales channel, many large users of IT staffing services are employing MSPs to manage their contractor spending in an effort to drive down overall costs.
-Should this trend towards utilizing the MSP model continue, our gross margins may be pressured in future periods.
+This trend towards utilizing the MSP model may pressure our gross margins in the future.